 Within this pathway, the main route (known as ‘2+2’) involves an intensive two-year MPhil in Economics, followed by a further two years of research culminating in a doctoral thesis:

-Alternatively, 1+3 students start with the MSc Economics for Development and usually continue on to the DPhil in Economics but can continue to the DPhil in International Development (see Development Studies page).
+Alternatively, 1+3 students start with the MSc Economics for Development and usually continue on to the DPhil in Economics but can continue to the DPhil in International Development (see International Development page).

 The ‘+3’ route is for students who have completed the MSc in Economics for Development at Oxford or a recognised Economics Master’s programme to a high level at another institution.
 The first year of this route is roughly equivalent to the second year of the MPhil.